 Not only have researchers found that laughter helps students retain information, but it’s also a great way to build a community feeling in the classroom.
 The students that laugh together learn together!

-With that in mind, the Teach Starter teacher team put our heads together to share some truly fun classroom pranks that will elicit laughs without any of the hints of meanness that some pranks involve.
+With that in mind, the members of the Teach Starter teacher team put our heads together to share some truly fun classroom pranks that will elicit laughs without any of the hints of meanness that some pranks involve.
 Bonus: several of these April Fools’ Day pranks for kids have an educational bent.

 Let the practical jokes begin!